nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 3.03.P3) Investment incentives

-- 3.03.P4) Y outh and female participation in livestock entrepreneurship
+- 3.03.P4) Youth and female participation in livestock entrepreneurship

 - 3.03.P5) Public, private, and community partnerships for livestock development